 25 Worst Mistakes That Sabotage Your Health

 When it comes to implementing a healthier lifestyle, we often have the best intentions.
 However, just because we want to get healthier doesn't mean we know how to do it.
 Luckily, most of our errors are pretty easy to correct.
-Here from The Remedy are the 25 worst mistakes you can make when trying to get healthier, according to doctors and leading health experts.
+Here from Eat This, Not That!
+Health are the 25 worst mistakes you can make when trying to get healthier, according to doctors and leading health experts.

 You're Not Replacing Bad Habits With Good Ones

 Eliminating bad habits—such as smoking—is obviously beneficial for your health.
 However, sometimes in order to truly give up unhealthy habits we need to think ahead and replace them with good ones, says Daniel Atkinson, the GP Clinical Lead at Treated.com.
 For example, if you smoke you might typically have a cigarette in the morning before you prepare for your day.
 "Perhaps you've been doing this for a number of years," says Atkinson.
 "But even after a short amount of time, your brain will begin to expect this because it's part of your personal routine—and this is without even really considering the addictive impact of nicotine on the brain."
 This can have a negative impact on your mood and emotional wellbeing.
 "You might get nagging cravings, feel irritable, feel grumpy, depressed, anxious or generally moody."

 The Rx: "The trick is to replace the cigarette with another action, another behavior," says Atkinson.
 For example, instead of having a cigarette, have some nicotine gum or, better yet, go for a morning jog.
 "Anything that is healthier will do," he says.
 The idea is to learn a new behavior which replaces the old habit, and then fully incorporate it into your routine.
 "It's difficult, but certainly doable with a bit of support and willpower!"